nvbn/nvbn.github.io/_posts/2016-01-11-hubot-for-glass.md

 ```

 Just promises in comparison with [Clojure core.async](https://github.com/clojure/core.async)
-and [Scala Akka](http://akka.io/) it's a bit way back, it's like writing in pre es7 JavaScript.
+and [Scala Akka](http://akka.io/) it's a bit way back, it's like writing in pre ES7 JavaScript.
 So why Kotlin?
 It's simpler to use on Android, struggling with dex errors with Scala isn't fun.
-Perfomance
+Performance
 is similar to apps written in Java, sometimes startup time of Clojure apps is annoying.
 And
 there's far less magic then in [Scala scaloid](https://github.com/pocorall/scaloid) and [Clojure Neko](http://github.com/clojure-android/neko).